A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 • Notes to the Accounts: Detailed explanations of the figures in the main statements.

 It is also important for trustees to be aware of upcoming changes.
-The sector is currently preparing for new charities SORP 2026, which will bring updates to reporting standards.
+The sector is currently preparing for the new Charities SORP 2026, which will bring updates to reporting standards.
+The CIPFA/Charity Commission joint committee published a SORP development timeline that all finance leads should bookmark.
 Staying informed demonstrates foresight and good governance.

 Key Elements of the Trustees’ Annual Report